isaacchua0309/tp/docs/UserGuide.md

 edit 2 n/James Lee p/87654321 a/45 Sunset Blvd pc/018907
 ```

-This updates the 2nd person in your current list with a new name, phone number, address, and postal code.
+This updates the 2nd friend in your current FitFriends list with a new name, phone number, address, and postal code.

 ![Editing a Friend](images/edit_command.png)

+> 💡 **Edit Tips**:
-> 💡 **Edit Tip**: Editing a tag will remove all existing tags as tags cannot be added sequentially (e.g., `edit t/bestfriend` followed by `edit t/colleague` will result in only the `colleague` tag remaining).
+> * Editing a tag will remove all existing tags as tags cannot be added sequentially (e.g., `edit t/bestfriend` followed by `edit t/colleague` will result in only the `colleague` tag remaining).
+> * Adding a friend places them in the alphabetically sorted position in the list.
+> * "s/o" will not be accepted as part of a name, we recommend you enter this part of your friend's name as "s_o", "so" or even "s o" instead.

 #### Locating Friends by Name